ossf/malicious-packages/README.md

 ### Contribute Malicious Package Reports

+See our [contributing guide](CONTRIBUTING.md) for complete details.

-#### Pull Requests
+#### OSV reports via Pull Request

 We accept new reports, and updates to existing reports.

+We will also accept bulk imports via PR (please create an issue first).

-#### Automated Sources (Coming Soon!)
+#### Automated Sources

-If you regularly produce high-quality detections with few false positives, and have them accumulating in a database, we can consume them as OSV from a cloud storage environment (S3, GCS).
+If you regularly produce high-quality detections with few false-positives, and have them accumulating in a database, we can automatically consume them as OSV from a cloud storage environment (S3, GCS).

 ### Comms